This release encompasses the following:

 - The Button widget can be rotated.

 - We've added a number of new options to hide target for Fading transition.
-To see the "hide on rollout" feature in action please refer to the Hiding Composition widgets on rollout to create submenus topic in our Help system.
+To see the "hide on rollout" feature in action please see Hiding Composition widgets on rollout to create submenus.
 Additional features include:

 - Show Target: On Click, Hide Target: None/On Click/On Rollout/On Rollout of Trigger and Target